DisStat/DisStat-npm/README.md

  * @param {string} apiKey - Your api key, found in your dashboard on https://disstat.pages.dev/me
  * @param {string|Discord.Client} bot - Your bot's user id OR a discord.js based bot client.
  *
- * If a client is provided, the package will automatically post server and user count to DisStat ("autoposting").
+ * If a client is provided, the package will automatically post server
- * Note that the client has to be ready, so if you're using a client there, put this into it's ready event.
+ * and user count to DisStat ("autoposting").
  */
 const disstat = new DisStat("DS-apikey123", "685166801394335819")
 const disstat = new DisStat("DS-apikey123", client)